lxc86739795/lxc86739795.github.io/index.md

 - November, 2020, the codebase for **human parsing and vehicle parsing** in our papers of ACM MM'19 and ACM MM'20, has been released, please refer to [CODE]( https://github.com/lxc86739795/human_vehicle_parsing_platform).
 It supported multiple segmentation and parsing methods and two datasets ([LIP](http://sysu-hcp.net/lip/) for human, [MVP](MVP.html) for vehicle).
 - November, 2020, the code for the paper, "**Beyond the Parts: Learning Multi-view Cross-part Correlation for Vehicle Re-identification**, ACM MM, 2020", has been released, please refer to [CODE](https://github.com/lxc86739795/vehicle_reid_by_parsing).
-- August, 2020, one regular paper and one demo paper are accpepted by ACM Multimedia, 2020.
+- August, 2020, one regular paper and one demo paper are accpepted by **ACM Multimedia, 2020**.
 - July, 2020, we released a large-scale multi-grained vehicle parsing dataset, **MVP dataset**, for vehicle part segmentation.
 For more datails, please refer to [MVP](MVP.md).
 - July, 2020, one paper was published on **IEEE Transactions on Image Processing** [LINK](https://ieeexplore.ieee.org/document/9127791).
 - June, 2020, our team presented **FastReID**, a powerful toolbox of object re-identification for academia and industry.
 It achieves the state-of-the-art performance for both person Re-Id and vehicle Re-Id.
 Please refer to our [PAPER](https://arxiv.org/abs/2006.02631) and [CODE](https://github.com/JDAI-CV/fast-reid) for more details.